quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

   delaying acknowledgements; see {{sending}}.
 The endpoint MUST also replace the recorded sequence number.

 # IMMEDIATE_ACK Frame

+A sender can use an ACK_FREQUENCY frame to reduce the number of acknowledgements sent by a receiver, but doing so increases the chances that time-sensitive feedback is delayed as well.
+For example, as described in {{loss}}, delaying acknowledgements can hurt a connection's performance by delaying the sender from detecting packet loss.

-The IMMEDIATE_ACK Frame is a frame which causes the peer to send a packet containing an ACK frame immediately, similar to the receipt of Initial and Handshake packets during the QUIC handshake.
+The IMMEDIATE_ACK frame helps mitigate this problem.
+An endpoint SHOULD send a packet containing an ACK frame immediately upon receiving an IMMEDIATE_ACK frame.

-Receivers of the IMMEDIATE_ACK frame MAY choose to delay sending the ACK if the vast majority of received packets contain an IMMEDIATE_ACK or the receiver is under heavy load.
-Senders MAY include multiple IMMEDIATE_ACK frames in a single QUIC packet, but the behavior is identical to a single IMMEDIATE_ACK frame.
+An endpoint MAY use discretion and delay sending an ACK frame despite receiving an IMMEDIATE_ACK frame.
+For example, an endpoint might do this if the vast majority of received packets contain an IMMEDIATE_ACK or if the endpoint is under heavy load.

 ~~~
 IMMEDIATE_ACK Frame {
   Type (i) = 0xac,
 }
 ~~~

 # Sending Acknowledgments {#sending}